Linaro/website/_posts/2016/09/2016-09-26-linaro-announces-first-development-board-compliant-96boards-iot-edition-specification.markdown

 Cambridge, UK; 26 September 2016

-Linaro Ltd, the collaborative engineering organization developing open source software for the ARM® architecture, today at Linaro Connect Las Vegas 2016 announced availability of the 96Boards ‘Carbon’ board - the first development board compliant with the 96Boards IoT Edition (IE) specification.
-The board is the latest addition to the 96Boards family, the open specification defining a platform for the delivery of low-cost 32-bit and 64-bit ARM ecosystem developer boards.
+Linaro Ltd, the collaborative engineering organization developing open source software for the Arm® architecture, today at Linaro Connect Las Vegas 2016 announced availability of the 96Boards ‘Carbon’ board - the first development board compliant with the 96Boards IoT Edition (IE) specification.
+The board is the latest addition to the 96Boards family, the open specification defining a platform for the delivery of low-cost 32-bit and 64-bit Arm ecosystem developer boards.
 It is available to purchase from [SeeedStudio](https://www.96boards.org/product/carbon/).

 Designed by SeeedStudio and Linaro, the 96Boards Carbon is an IoT reference development board targeted at IoT and embedded developers, the hobby community, and the open-source community.
 The board features the STM32F401RE Cortex-M4 SoC with 512KB onboard flash and Bluetooth LE.
 The board will be launched with Zephyr pre-installed.
 This is a small, scalable, real-time OS for use on resource-constrained systems.

 The [IoT Edition (IE) specification](https://github.com/96boards/documentation/blob/master/Specifications/96Boards-IE-Specification.pdf) is a joint effort between 96Boards, the Linaro IoT and Embedded (LITE) Group and its members.
-This specification is intended to foster the delivery of IoT devices using ARM Cortex-A and Cortex-R/M processors targeted at software developers, the maker community, higher education, and embedded OEMs.
+This specification is intended to foster the delivery of IoT devices using Arm Cortex-A and Cortex-R/M processors targeted at software developers, the maker community, higher education, and embedded OEMs.
 To comment on the specifications, please visit the [Specification forum](https://discuss.96boards.org/c/specification).
 If you wish to be involved in defining future versions of the specifications please contact [96Boards@Linaro.org](mailto:96Boards@Linaro.org) for information about joining the Linaro 96Boards Group.

 <table border="1" class="table responsive-table">